ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 See {{Section 2.1.1 of AUTHSCHEME}} for discussion.

 How Clients respond to token challenges can have privacy implications.
-For example, if a token challenge admits a choice of Issuer, then the choice of Issuer can reveal information about the Client used to partition anonymity sets; see {{rotation-and-consistency}} for more information about these privacy considerations.
+For example, if an Origin allows the Client to choose an Issuer, then the choice of Issuer can reveal information about the Client used to partition anonymity sets; see {{rotation-and-consistency}} for more information about these privacy considerations.